 ISSUES SCOPE DEFINITIONS IFRIC 20 addresses the following issues: When should a stripping-activity-asset be recognised?
-How should the stripping-activity-asset be measured init How should the stripping-activity-asset be measured sub- , The interpretation applies to waste re- incurred in surface mining activity, du Production phase - is not defined in II FRIC 20.
-Judgement is required.
-ILLUSTRATIV E EXAMPLES RECOGNITION OF PRODUCTION STRIPPING COSTS AS AN ASSET INITIAL MEASUREMENT Costs that improve access to ore The benefit of improved access to ore qualifies for recognition as part of (a component of) an existing asset when: It is probable that the future economic benefit (i.e. improved access to the ore body) associated with the stripping activity will flow to the entity The component of the ore body for which access has been improved can be identified The stripping activity costs can be reliably measured.
+How should the stripping-activity-asset be measured init How should the stripping-activity-asset be measured sub 2 The interpretation applies to waste re incurred in surface mining activity, du Production phase - is not defined in IFRIC 20.
+Judgement is requi ILLUSTRATIV E EXAMPLES RECOGNITION OF PRODUCTION STRIPPING COSTS AS AN ASSET INITIAL MEASUREMENT Costs that improve access to ore The benefit of improved access to ore qualifies for recognition as part of (a component of) an existing asset when: It is probable that the future economic benefit (i.e. improved access to the ore body) associated with the stripping activity will flow to the entity The component of the ore body for which access has been improved can be identified The stripping activity costs can be reliably measured.
 Such costs will be classified as a tangible or an intangible non-current asset according to the nature of the existing asset to which they relate.
 The stripping-activity-asset is specifically associated with the section of ore that becomes directly accessible as a result of the stripping activity.
 The stripping-activity-asset is initially measured at cost: Cost that are directly incurred to perform the stripping activity An allocation of directly attributable costs.
 Costs associated with incidental operations occurring concurrently with stripping activity are not included in the cost of the stripping-activity-asset.
 When costs of the stripping-activity-asset and inventory produced are not separately identifiable, allocate costs based on a relevant production measure: Calculated for the identified component of the ore body Used as a benchmark to identify the extent to which additional activity of creating future benefit has taken place.
-Costs that produce ore Routine stripping co SUBSEQUENT MEASUREMENT The benefits from stripping activities that are released in the form of inventory (ore) are recognised in accordance with IAS 2 Inventories.
-Routine stripping costs that are not incurred as part of the stripping activities are accounted for as current costs of production in accordance with IAS 2.
-Carried at cost or revalued amount, less Method of depreciation (or amortisation) Rational and systematic basis, over the expected useful life of the specific section of the ore body that becomes directly accessible as a result of the stripping activities.
-The units-of-production method is applied unless another method is more s depreciation (or amortisation), less according to the ore body.
-Is likely to differ from the expected life of: • The mine; and/or • The related life-of-mine assets.
+Costs that produce ore The benefits from stripping activities that are released in Routine stripping costs Routine stripping costs that are not incurred as part of the SUBSEQUENT MEASUREMENT the form of inventory (ore) are recognised in accordance with IAS 2 Inventories. stripping activities are accounted for as current costs of production in accordance with IAS 2.
+Method of depreciation (or amortisation) Rational and systematic basis, over the expected useful life of the specific section of the ore body that becomes directly accessible as a result of the stripping activities.
+The units-of-production method is applied unless another method is more s depreciation (or amortisation), less acc Expected useful life of the specific section of the ore body Is likely to differ from the expected life of: > The mine; and/or > The related life-of-mine assets.
 This is because stripping activities will give access only to a portion of the total ore body.
-Impairment Is accounted for in accordance with IA appropriate. totat ore body.
+Impairment Is accounted for in accordance with IAS appropriate.